wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 Customers must complete a checkout when booking a service.
 Wix Bookings integrates with the [Wix eCommerce platform](https://dev.wix.com/docs/rest/business-solutions/e-commerce/introduction) to handle payments and order management.
-To customize the checkout, you can either use the Wix eCommerce [Checkout APIs](https://dev.wix.com/docs/rest/business-solutions/e-commerce/checkout/introduction) APIs or build your own payment interface and process payments with external providers.
+To customize the checkout, you can either use the Wix eCommerce [Checkout APIs](https://dev.wix.com/docs/rest/business-solutions/e-commerce/checkout/introduction) or build your own payment interface and process payments with external providers.

 ## Choice (pricing)